rimutaka/spotify-playlist-builder/README.md

 # Chrome extension for generating a random playlist from your library tracks, albums and playlists

-Spotify removed Play button inside _My Library_.
-It is no longer possible to shuffle and play all the tracks from My Library, including albums and playlists.
+This extension builds a Spotify playlist out of random tracks found in _My Library_ to let you listen to everything you have in there on shuffle.

-This extension builds a playlist out of random tracks found in your library.
 It picks tracks from Liked Songs, Liked Albums and Liked Playlists.

 * Install the extension
-* Log into spotify
+* Log into Spotify
 * Create a new playlist
 * Click on the extension button in the toolbar menu to add tracks

-The extension adds random tracks to the current playlist in the background.
-You can close the Spotify tab or navigate away from the playlist.
+Once the extension is running, you can close the Spotify tab or navigate away from the playlist.
+It will continue creating a shuffled sample of your library in the background.

-There is no progress or completion notification from the extension - reload the playlist to see if enough tracks have been added.
+The extension popup window receives updates from the background script working on the task.
+Keep it open to watch the progress.

 ### Feedback and bug reports

-This project is under active development may not always.
-Open an issue if you run into problems or have any kind of feedback.
+This project is under active development.
+Feel free to [open an issue](https://github.com/rimutaka/spotify-playlist-builder/issues) if you run into problems or have any kind of feedback.

 ### Privacy policy